 801 S. W. Mudd, MC 4721

 Chemical engineering is a highly interdisciplinary field concerned with materials and processes at the heart of a broad range of technologies.
-Practicing chemical engineers are the experts in charge of the development and production of diverse products in traditional chemical industries as well as many emerging new technologies.
+Practicing chemical engineers are in charge of the development and production of diverse products in traditional chemical industries as well as many emerging new technologies.
 The chemical engineer guides the passage of the product from the laboratory to the marketplace, from ideas and prototypes to functioning articles and processes, from theory to reality.
 This requires a remarkable depth and breadth of understanding of physical and chemical aspects of materials and their production.

 The expertise of chemical engineers is essential to production, marketing, and application in such areas as pharmaceuticals, high-performance materials in the aerospace and automotive industries, biotechnologies, semiconductors in the electronics industry, paints and plastics, petroleum refining, synthetic fibers, artificial organs, biocompatible implants and prosthetics and numerous others.
 Increasingly, chemical engineers are involved in new technologies employing highly novel materials whose unusual response at the molecular level endows them with unique properties.
-Examples include environmental technologies, emerging biotechnologies of major medical importance employing DNA- or protein-based chemical sensors, controlled-release drugs, new agricultural products, and many others.
+Examples include environmental technologies, emerging biotechnologies of major medical importance employing DNA- or protein-based chemical sensors, controlled-release drugs, new agricultural products, nanoparticle-based materials, bio-nanoparticle conjugates and many others.

 The undergraduate program provides a chemical engineering degree that is a passport to many careers in directly related industries as diverse as biochemical engineering, environmental management, and pharmaceuticals.
-The degree is also used by many students as a springboard from which to launch careers in medicine, law, management, banking and finance, politics, and so on.
+The degree is also used by many students as a springboard from which to launch careers in medicine, law, consulting, management, banking and finance, politics, and so on.
 For those interested in the fundamentals, a career of research and teaching is a natural continuation of their undergraduate studies.
 Whichever path the student may choose after graduation, the program offers a deep understanding of the physical and chemical nature of things and provides an insight into an exploding variety of new technologies that are rapidly reshaping the society we live in.

 Facilities for Teaching and Research